vjeux/GameTheory/README.md

 Once a share is approved, the score of each player increases by the amount agreed upon.
 The server during startup chose a number of rounds, if we didn't reach it yet, a new Prisoner's game starts over.

-At the end, the player with the bigger score wins :)
+At the end, the player with the biggest score wins :)

 Example
 =======